ninjudd/drip/README.md

 over time, producing strange errors and requiring liberal use of `cake kill` whenever any error is encountered, *just in case* dirty state is the cause.

-Instead of going down this perilous road again, Drip uses a different strategy.
+Instead of going down this road, Drip uses a different strategy.
 It keeps a fresh JVM spun up in reserve with the correct classpath and other JVM options so you can quickly connect and use it when needed.
+Drip hashes the JVM options and storing information about how to connect to that JVM in a directory with the hash value as its name.

 # Installation